-Nutrition has a major influence on skin, hair, and nails.
+There are numerous tasty and nutritious foods out there that are good for your skin, hair growth and nails.
 Utopia will show you eight foods you can eat to help ensure a beautiful complexion, healthy hair, and strong nails.

 Almost everyone has heard carrots are good for the eyes.
 But did you know that they are also great for your skin and hair?
 Carrots contain a lot of beta-carotene, a precursor of vitamin A. It’s an essential provitamin that helps your skin heal faster and protects from the sun’s UV radiation.
 In addition, vitamin A aids the absorption of iron, which is also important for the skin.